JSASD/powershell/Intune/Printer-Deploy/README.md

 ## undeploy-printer.ps1
 ### Required arguments
- - `-printServer`: Print server to add from
+ - `-printServer`: Print server attached to the printer to remove
-   - This must be just a DNS namae, such as `printserver.company.com`
+   - This must be a DNS name, such as `printserver.company.com`
  - `-printerName`: Name of shared printer on server